Husparam nask: Sources

 The nask itself is no longer extant.
 Some information on its content are given in Book 8 of the Denkard, a 9th-10th century compendium of Zoroastrianism.
 In addition, the Rivayats, a series of epistles from the 15th - 17th century, give a short overview on the content of the Husparam nask.

 In the Sasanian Avesta

 The Sasanian Avesta was organized into 21 nasks, i.e., volumes, which were grouped into 3 divisions; the Gāhānīg (Gathic nasks), Hada Mānsrīg (manthras connected with the ritual), and Dādīg (legal nasks).
-Within this scheme, the Husparam nask was part of the legal nasks and it content, consequently convered a wide range of legal topics.
+Within this scheme, the Husparam nask was part of the legal nasks and it content, consequently covered a wide range of legal topics.
 It consisted of either 30 or 60 fragards (chapters) depending on the source.
 Edward William West estimates, that the Husparam nask consisted of ca. 44.900 words of Avestan text accompanied by ca. 403.600 words of commentary in Pahlavi, making it the third longest nask overall.